Pebble Creek Community Church

 XI.
 MINUTES AND RECORDS

 The Board of Elders, by the Secretary, shall keep a full and accurate record of its proceedings.
 Minutes and other official records of the Board of Elders, which shall include minutes of annual and special meetings of the congregation, records of the Board of Deacons, and records of the Board of Trustees are the property of the church.
-The Secretary is responsible for their preservation.
+The Secretary is responsible for their preservation in accord with the retention schedule approved by the Board of Elders.
 Monthly financial statements of the church shall be available from the Treasurer on request to any member of the congregation, but personal information, including records of individual giving, will not be disclosed absent prior approval of the Board of Elders.

 XII.
 FISCAL YEAR